 Jeremy has gained valuable experience in all areas of the business.
 He has also worked with highly respected vets and farriers, and has learned how to properly manage the horses daily care for top performance.
 Jeremy's strengths are his patience and his ability to communicate effectively to any level of rider.

-With the experience that Jeremy has gained over the last sixteen years he has come to understand the importance of surrounding himself with a great team of equine professionals including Dr. Brian McNabb of the Lebanon Equine Clinic, Ron Kuenle as his farrier, and Dr. Ron Leick for Chiropractic.
+With the experience that Jeremy has gained over the last sixteen years he has come to understand the importance of surrounding himself with a great team of equine professionals including Dr. Brian McNabb of the Lebanon Equine Clinic, Dave Lyle as farrier, and Dr. Ron Leick for Chiropractic.